ucdavis-bioinformatics-training/2024-April-Introduction-To-Python-For-Bioinformatics/python/python3.md

 print(logfc(89,12))
 ```

-**PRACTICE**: Write a function to calculate the Fibonacci numbers given a maximum.
-Return a list of Fibonacci numbers below that max.
+**PRACTICE**: Write a function to calculate the Fibonacci numbers given a maximum value.
+Return a list of Fibonacci numbers below that value.

+For example, if the max is 100, the return value from the function should be:
+[1,1,2,3,5,8,13,21,34,55,89]

 # File Handling